evitanegara/Weed-Classification/README.md

 ## Highlights & Confusion Matrix Insights

-- Voting Classifier achieved the highest accuracy (96%), correctly predicting 86 of 90 Charlock and 65 of 68 Cleavers, with only 7 total misclassifications — demonstrating exceptional consistency across both classes.
+- Voting Classifier achieved the highest accuracy (96%), correctly predicting 86 of 90 Charlock and 65 of 68 Cleavers, with only 7 total misclassifications, demonstrating exceptional consistency across both classes.

 - Stacking Classifier followed closely with 95% accuracy, effectively integrating multiple base learners into a robust and generalizable meta-model.

 - Support Vector Classifier (SVC) delivered a strong 94% accuracy, with particularly high recall for Charlock (96%), showcasing its strength in handling high-dimensional features.

-- Logistic Regression reached 92% accuracy, showing that linear models — when combined with rich feature extraction like HOG and LBP — can be highly effective.
+- Logistic Regression reached 92% accuracy, showing that linear models, when combined with rich feature extraction like HOG and LBP — can be highly effective.

 - Random Forest performed moderately at 89% accuracy, but misclassified 11 Charlock samples, indicating possible sensitivity to noise or overfitting on complex patterns.

 - Convolutional Neural Network (CNN) outperformed all traditional models with approximately 97% accuracy.
-Its architecture — with 3 Conv2D layers, ReLU activation, and MaxPooling2D — enabled automatic extraction of hierarchical image features, leading to superior generalization.
+Its architecture — with 3 Conv2D layers, ReLU activation, and MaxPooling2D, enabled automatic extraction of hierarchical image features, leading to superior generalization.

 ## Key Takeaways